bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     shutdown -h now

-Once the unit is shutdown, power off the unit.
+After a minute or so once the unit has completely shutdown, power off the unit.

 ## Creating the Seagate Central "upgrade" image
 After powering off the Seagate Central, remove the hard drive and